Efficient Evaluation Methods for Neural Architecture Search: A Survey

-In this paper, we survey these papers of EEMs published up to date.
-Considering the training of DNNs is the root causing the prohibitive cost of NAS, we reasonably categorize existing EEMs to make audiences easily grasp the design features of these methods.
-In Section~\ref{org}, we show the detail of the categorization and organization.
+In the following, we show the detail of the categorization and organization in Section~\ref{org}.
 After that, the details of these EEMs are surveyed in Sections~\ref{section_method} to~\ref{direction}, including the method designs, evaluation metrics, and future directions.
 Finally, we make a conclusion in Section~\ref{conclusion}.